jintaoguan/EPI-Java/chapter07/ProblemSet_7.md

 ###Problem 7.9
 Given a linear time non-recursive function that reverses a singly linked list.
 The function should use no more than constant storage beyond that needed for the list itself.

+###Problem 7.10
+Write a function that determines whether a sequence represented by a singly linked list L is a palindrome.
+Assume L can be changed and does not have to be restored it to its original state.